 Holidays and Traditions

-Such times as Christmas Eve, Winter Solstice, and Passover create the rhythm of the year.
+Such times as Water Communion, Winter Solstice, Christmas Eve, and Flower Sunday create the rhythm of the year.
 Members, friends, and visitors to the church are invited to participate.

 Child Dedication Ceremony